Richard Schlegel

 C. Richard Schlegel is an American scientist and professor.
-He was the Chair of the Department of Pathology at Georgetown University from 2000-2019 and is now the director of the Center for Cell Reprogramming at Georgetown.
+He was the Chair of the Department of Pathology at Georgetown University from 2000 to 2019 and is now the director of the Center for Cell Reprogramming at Georgetown.
 Conditionally Reprogrammed Cells (CRC) technology.

 Personal life

 Schlegel met his future wife, Susan Banks-Schlegel, in the microbiology laboratory in which he worked after his first year at Northwestern University.
 They were married in 1978.
 They have three children together.

 Schlegel received his bachelor's degree in biological sciences from Rutgers University in 1968.
 After graduating, he went on to enroll at Northwestern University, where he planned to study pediatrics.
 However, after working at a microbiology laboratory at Northwestern University the summer after his first year, he decided instead to enroll in the MD-PhD program.
 After graduating, Schlegel went to Harvard University in 1975 to serve his residency and perform postdoctoral research in pathology.